What is anti-social behaviour (ASB)?

 ASB Minimum Standards

-Richmond is the safest borough in London.
+Richmond is one of the safest boroughs in London.
 However that doesn’t mean that there aren’t occasional problems with crime and anti-social behaviour.
 Minimum Standards is our way of telling you what we will do if you happen to be experiencing anti-social behaviour.

 Community Safety Team